 It is no secret that all of what is going on right now is throwing us for a loop.
 Business owners are trying to navigate an unpredictable economy.
 People are trying to figure out just how to pay for essentials while waiting for the pandemic to blow over.
 Some of them are in the thick of everything, fighting the virus directly at hospitals, or are losing loved ones to what is currently going on.
 So, when I say it isn’t business as usual, most people wouldn’t dispute that.
 But business owners and people in marketing still have to adapt to the current health and economic climate.
 After all, this is a totally new climate we are not used to dealing with.
-So, businesses have to either adapt to this great change.
+So, businesses have to either adapt to this great change or perish.

 This begs the question.
 Who are the businesses that are adapting well during all this?
 What are the marketing strategies that are hitting home?
 Is there any reason behind the choices they made?
 Did this whole thing help or harm their business?
 What innovative practices are coming from this?
 Either way, it could be interesting to see how marketers and businesses are shaping around this moment.